straysheep-dev/ansible-configs/README.md

 ```

 Over time you may want to shift the profile to `shared` or `production`, and also tell `ansible-lint` to check the `tests/` and `meta/` paths for each role if you intend to publish them to ansible-galaxy.

+**Errors**

+Older versions of ansible-lint may produces errors that are difficult to diagnose.
+When this happens, use a very simple main.yml file, and start slowly adding tasks or vars to this file.
+Once you identify a task that creates an error, you can begin narrowing down which line(s) in the task or vars are producing the error.

+One example of this is new versions of ansible lint will want you to use `become_method: ansible.builtin.sudo`, while older versions require `become_method: sudo` and will generate a `schema[tasks]` error in this case.

 ## References